Council tax explanatory notes

 |Band||Property values||Ratio Band D|

 |A||Up to £40,000||6/9|

 |D||£68,001 to £88,000||9/9|

 Look at the list below.
 When you reach a description that applies to a person in your home, they will be the one who has to pay.
 The following people could be responsible for paying the council tax:

 - a resident freeholder – this is the owner-occupier

 - a resident leaseholder – this includes assured tenants under the Housing Act 1988

-- a resident statutory or secure tenant
+- a resident – people with a statutory or secure tenancy

 - a resident licensee